How to personalize complex journeys for an exceptional customer experience

 A typical online travel consumer is exposed to over 38,983 micro-moments in a 60-day timeframe.
 During that time, they visit an average of 18 websites across multiple devices, all before making a single hotel booking.
 While this is slightly longer than your average decision-making process, it’s a great one to learn from.

-Travel has one of the highest cart abandonment rates of any industry at around 81%.
+It’s important to streamline the booking process to enhance your customers’ experience.
+As travel has one of the highest cart abandonment rates of any industry at around 81%.
 At this stage, the value of abandoned cart automation cannot be underestimated.
 Never let a shopper leave without sending them a recovery email.

 You also need to tap into the FOMO effect by creating a sense of urgency.
 Countdown clocks and the limited number of spaces available are perfect to drive users to convert.